-In order to avoid cache issues in your development environment, specially when performing roundtrips and changes in your connector, ensure you always increase the minor version of it when doing any modification.
+In order to avoid cache issues in your development environment, especially when performing roundtrips and changes in your connector, ensure you always increase the minor version of it when doing any modification.

 This will force Bizagi to acknowledge it is a new implementation, and not rely on its cached information.